Support > Education, Access & Community Fund

 |FUNDRAISING FOR THE FUTURE|

-Birmingham Hippodrome prides itself on the work it undertakes with young people and the community.
+Birmingham Hippodrome prides itself on the work it undertakes with young people and the community - an area known as Creative Programmes.
 Our fundraising efforts are now focused on expanding these valuable projects.

 As an unsubsidised, independent charity, we hope that with your help, and with the generous support of our patrons and other partners, we can keep creating many meaningful experiences for thousands of participants.

-We engage with up to 5,000 school children annually through education projects both at the theatre and in schools, usually with a performance element or visit to a show included.
-Experiences include workshops, literacy weeks and theatre days.
+We engage with over 5,000 school children annually through education projects both at the theatre and in schools, usually with a performance element or visit to a show included.
+Experiences include workshops, literacy weeks, theatre days and backstage tours.

 Reduced ticket prices: Around 25% of our patrons purchase tickets at a concession rate through education, audience development or access initiatives.
 These include those aged 16 and under, full-time students, patrons aged 60+, disabled patrons, benefits claimants and group bookers.